Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. note::

-	With API version 2.13, only the Heater-Shaker Module supports non-blocking command execution.
+	Since API version 2.13, only the Heater-Shaker Module supports non-blocking command execution.
 All other modules' methods are blocking commands.

 Blocking commands
 -----------------